flotiq/flotiq-docs/docs/Deep-Dives/angular-headless-cms.md

 !!!hint
     Helpful links:

-    1. Learn how to get your own OpenApiSchema [here](https://flotiq.com/docs/API/open-api-schema/).
+    1. Learn how to get your own [OpenApiSchema](https://flotiq.com/docs/API/open-api-schema/).
     2. Didn't find a package in a langauage or framework you love?
-No problem check this [link](https://flotiq.com/docs/API/generate-package/) to learn how to generate your own!
+No problem check this [article](https://flotiq.com/docs/API/generate-package/) to learn how to generate your own!